 Morality is not something innate or something that evolution programmed into us.

-Morality, ethics, values – are ever changing based on the culture of the society.
+Subjective morality, ethics, and values are ever changing based on the culture of the society.
 It is never set.

 We had slaves.
 Slaves are now bad.